AJG25/Advanced-Forecasting-Models-in-R/README.md

 - **STL decomposition:** Allowed clear separation of trend, seasonality, and remainder components, improving interpretability.
 - **Box–Cox transformations and diagnostic checks:** Improved forecast stability and validated model assumptions.

 Overall, the study highlights the importance of model selection based on data characteristics, rigorous evaluation of residuals, and visualizations to support forecast interpretation.
-This project showcases practical applications of classical time series forecasting techniques across multiple domains.
+It also showcases practical applications of classical time series forecasting techniques across multiple domains.